Highlights: Former Nissan boss Ghosn points the finger at news conference

-BEIRUT (Reuters) - Fugitive former Nissan chief Carlos Ghosn said that he was brought down by a plot cooked up at the company, many of whose executives he named at a news conference in Beirut on Wednesday.
+BEIRUT (Reuters) - Fugitive former Nissan chief Carlos Ghosn said that he was brought down by a plot cooked up at the company, many of whose executives he named publicly at a news conference in Beirut on Wednesday.

 Ghosn fled to Beirut last month from Tokyo, where he had been awaiting trial on charges of financial misconduct.